MetaCommunity/dobelle-app/README.md

           `pid_t`; _osicat_; _cffi-grovel_.
         * To define a native `host-thread-id` type, See also: POSIX `pthread_t`; _osicat_; _cffi-grovel_; `pthreads(7)`
-        * To define a "Branch Ids" type:
+        * To define a "Task Ids" type:
             * Concept: Unique, platform-agnostic identification of host processes and threads
             * Derived type: `(simple-array #.(widest-type 'host-process-pid 'host-thread-id) (2))`